 In 1901, German paleontologist Ernst Stromer paid his first visit to Egypt.
 He was captivated, and returned years later to look for early mammal fossils.
 In that venture, he was disappointed, but his other discoveries made up for it.
 Between 1911 and 1914, Stromer and his European and Egyptian team found the remains of three different species of carnivorous dinosaurs: Bahariasaurus, Carcharodontosaurus and Spinosaurus (with bladelike vertebral extensions shown on this page).
 Not only were the huge predators impressive as individual species, but their proximity to each other was unusual; generally the food chain can only support one giant carnivore species in any area.
-(Decades later, a team of paleontologists found the possible nutrition source for all these carnivores: an 80-foot sauropod that may have weighed up to 70 tons.)
+Perhaps even more puzzling, remains of carnivores in this region appeared to outnumber herbivores (their likely food source).
+This oddity became known as Stromer's Riddle.

 Due to political tensions before and after World War I, Stromer had to wait years for the Egyptian fossils to be shipped to him in Germany.
 He finally received them in 1922, but they had been packed poorly and damaged so badly that he spent several years piecing them together.
 He finally published formal descriptions of the fossils in the 1930s.

 Stromer was a study in irony.
 Though often considered frail, he survived the punishing heat (and cold) of Egypt's Western Desert, and eventually lived to the age of 82.
 He disliked roughing it, but preferred that to crowded, noisy cities, so he braved windstorms in flea-infested tents near tiny towns or in the middle of nowhere.
 He was landed gentry but always short of cash.
 He resented an Egyptian assistant, whom he depended on completely, for trying to rise above his "station."
 Years later, however, Stromer irritated the Third Reich for refusing to join the Nazi party and — worse — for maintaining ties with Jewish colleagues.